 By acquiring and analysing seismic data, it is possible to build up an image of the geological structures under the Earth's surface.
-Once structures that may contain petroleum deposits have been identified, exploration wells can be drilled.
+Once structures that may contain petroleum deposits have been identified, the next step is to drill an exploration well.

-The purpose of seismic surveys on the Norwegian continental shelf is to build up an image of the geological structures under the seabed.
-Sound pulses are emitted into the rock formations below the seabed.
+In a seismic survey, sound pulses are emitted into the rock formations below the seabed.
 The sound waves are reflected back to sensors that are either placed on the seabed or towed behind a seismic vessel.

 Seismic data has to be processed before geologists can study the imaged conditions under the seabed.